-Footsteps has served over 1,100 people since its founding in 2003.
+Footsteps has served nearly 2,300 people since its founding in 2003.
 Demand for Footsteps’ services continues to grow exponentially.

 Footsteps’ Core Values

 We embody our core values through our programs and our support for our members, the way we operate internally and with our internal staff culture, and the way articulate our work externally.

 We honor personal choice; respecting diverse lifestyles and maintaining individuals’ safety and privacy as they build self-determined lives.
 We listen and learn from others, valuing different opinions, beliefs, working styles, expertise and approaches.

 We build and model a diverse, accepting community that supports self-expression and allows people to lead lives that are true to themselves without imposing personal beliefs and practices on others.

 We promote authenticity and transparency, owning our responsibility and considering the impact our actions have on others.